-A well-loved chant on Palestinian demonstrations goes, “From the River to the Sea, Palestine will be Free”.
-This slogan succinctly describes the land of Palestine as it was before the Israeli state was created through ethnic cleansing and dispossession in 1948.
+A well-loved chant on Palestinian demonstrations is “From the River to the Sea, Palestine will be Free”.
+This slogan succinctly describes the land of Palestine as it was before the Zionist state was created through ethnic cleansing and dispossession in 1948.
 Under the British Mandate (effectively colonial rule) Palestine consisted of what today is Israel, the West Bank and the Gaza strip.

 So how was it that Britain came to rule over Palestine and encourage Zionist emigration there?
 The answer to this lies with the development of British imperialist policy during and immediately after the First World War.